aws/sagemaker-python-sdk/README.rst

 1. Access to an AWS account to run the tests on
 2. Make the AWS account credentials available to boto3 clients used in the tests
-3. Ensure the AWS account has an IAM role named SageMakerRole
+3. Ensure the AWS account has an IAM role named :code:`SageMakerRole`
-4. Ensure the libraries mentioned in setup.py extra_require for test are installed
+4. Ensure the libraries mentioned in setup.py extra_require for test are installed which can be achieved using :code:`pip install --upgrade .[test]`

 You can run integ tests by issuing the following command: